 In June 2017, Nielsen returned to Circuit de la Sarthe, driving the #65 Ferrari 488 GTE for Scuderia Corsa.
 Her partners were Alessandro Balzan and Bret Curtis.
 They were 44th overall and 14th in GTE Am class.

 For the 2018 IMSA SportsCar Championship season, Christina Nielsen returns to Porsche, becoming a member of Porsche Motorsport factory line-up.
-She would spend a full season in the #58 Porsche 911 GT3 R of Wright Motorsports, sharing a car with Patrick Long.
+She spent a season in the #58 Porsche 911 GT3 R of Wright Motorsports, sharing a car with Patrick Long.
+Their only win was at Road America and they finished seventh in the final classification.